Aloe Vera, plant ‘for everything’

 Originally aloe vera was grown in Africa, Madagascar and in certain parts of Asia.
 Nowadays we can find it in areas where there is usually a hot and dry climate (in fact it is cultivated a lot in the Canary Islands), since this plant does not need too much water and does not resist temperatures below 10ºC.

-Composition of aloe vera
+components of the aloe vera

 Aloe vera is present in numerous products health and beauty.
-This is due to its composition, rich in protective resins, vitamins, amino acids, proteins, polysaccharides, enzymes, minerals and other trace elements such as germanium, highly beneficial for health.
+This is due to its components, rich in protective resins, vitamins, amino acids, proteins, polysaccharides, enzymes, minerals and other trace elements such as germanium, highly beneficial for health.

-Within its complex composition we find:
+Within its complex make-up we find:

 Vitamins such as, for example, provitamin A (beta carotene), vitamin C (ascorbic acid), vitamin B2 (riboflavin) or folic acid.